How Does the SBA Express Loan Program Work?

 The SBA Express loan is almost identical to the standard SBA 7(a) loan in purpose and qualifications.
 You can use it for the same things, such as short-term working capital.
-Unlike the standard loan, however, the express loan can give you cash much quicker.
+Unlike the standard business loan, however, the express loan can give you cash much quicker.
 It’s a favorite for businesses that need financing in days, not weeks or months.

 You’ll apply with lenders who are approved partners with the SBA Express program.
 They have done these loans many times and are equipped to get the loan application finished and processed in less time.
 Here are some other features of the loan: